DavidLBick/davidlbick.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi!
-My name is David Bick and I am a Research Assistant in the Language Technologies Institute, at the Carnegie Mellon School of Computer Science.
-I graduated with a Master's in Language Technologies in December 2022.
-I am fortunate to work with -- and have been advised by -- Prof. Bhiksha Raj.
-He first introduced me to deep learning in 2018 during my undergrad in Statistics and Machine Learning, also at CMU.
+My name is David Bick and I work in Applied ML at Cerebras Systems, the leading deep learning hardware accelerator startup.
+Previously I spent six years at Carnegie Mellon: I first earned a Bachelors in Statistics and Machine Learning, and then published three papers under Prof. Bhiksha Raj durng a Research Masters in the Language Technologies Institute of the School of Computer Science.

 My work and interests are generally in natural language processing and speech processing.
-My research has followed a line of work on improving the perceptual quality of machine-generated speech.
-I have also worked on a number of projects using recent LMs in NLP on question-answering (QA) tasks, including multimodal QA.
-I am generally interested in the recent development of LLM's and their emergent capabilities.
+My research followed a line of work on improving the perceptual quality of machine-generated speech.
+I have also worked on a number of projects at Cerebras and CMU using LLMs, including multi-modal QA, instruction-fine-tuning, etc.

 **Research Details:**